 During my years as a critical care nurse too many times, traumatic injuries resulted in brain death.
 Brain death in itself is so difficult for family members to deal with.
 But this is the time the organ donor coordinator has to approach the family.
 It’s hard to talk to families when they hear the topic out of the blue and have to discuss it for the first time ever.

 Many family members just can’t or won’t discuss it at all.
 Some need to be approached several times before they can make a decision.
 It’s a very difficult time for all involved.

 You can learn more about how to be an organ donor by going to the national organ donor site.
-There will be answers there to all your questions like who can donate, and who cannot.
+There will be answers to all your questions like who can donate, and who cannot.
 When most people think of organ donation, they probably think only of hearts, lungs, kidneys, and eyes.
 But organ donation can cover so much more.

 My driver’s license is checked to be an organ donor.
 It has a little red heart bottom right.
 I hope that my family will honor my wishes at the time if I am a candidate for donation.

 Just think of how you might be able to help someone struggling with a terminal condition.
 Put yourself in that person’s shoes.
 Can you imagine what it must be like, to wait for a transplant?